Buoyant sterling hits 13-mth trade-weighted high

 An absence of UK data on Monday meant market players' next focus was Tuesday's consumer price inflation data, expected to show annual inflation easing slightly.

 "If inflation pressures are easing there could be scope for more QE.
-That said, if inflation is holding up I do not think that will impact too much on the BoE's view for QE as there will also be focus on recent economic data from the UK," said Jennifer Hau, currency strategist at Lloyds Bank.
-(Additional reporting by Jessica Mortimer; editing by Andrew Roche)
+That said, if inflation is holding up I do not think that will impact too much on the BoE's view for QE as there will also be focus on recent economic data from the UK," said Jennifer Hau, currency strategist at Lloyds Bank. (editing by Ron Askew)